-Beginning January 22, 2018, passengers who have driver’s licenses or identification cards issued by a state that is not compliant with REAL ID, and that state has not received an extension, will need to show another acceptable form of identification for domestic air travel.
+If no legislation is passed by the State, beginning January 22, 2018, passengers with driver’s licenses or identification cards issued by the state of Oklahoma will need to show another acceptable form of identification for domestic air travel.

 The REAL ID factsheet provides additional information as does TSA’s FAQ’s and the DHS Brief.